 ESG Air Quality Engineer

 Air quality is a critical part of the environment.
-Sustainability efforts as an ESG Air quality engineer work with the environmental effects of factory emissions, smog, natural fires, and more.
+As an ESG Air quality engineer, sustainability efforts work with the environmental effects of factory emissions, smog, natural fires, and more.

 In this role, you will be tasked with using highly efficient and carefully calibrated monitoring practices to study air quality and create a detailed analysis or computer model of the results.

-When hired by government agencies, ESG Air quality engineers are responsible for tracking pollution in a specific area and, in many cases enforcing fines and triggering legal action against those who are breaking the rules.
+When hired by government agencies, ESG Air quality engineers are responsible for tracking pollution in a specific area and, in many cases, enforcing fines and triggering legal action against those breaking the rules.

 ESG Air quality engineers can also be hired privately by commercial or industrial clients to help monitor emissions and create solutions to help reduce or mitigate their pollutant output.